 John said he called the state’s COVID-19 testing hotline and asked for the next available test because of the family’s concern.

-“I called 211 and they gave me a list of about six different places to call to get a test,” John told The Frontier.
+“I called 211 and they gave me a list of about six different places to call to get a test,” John told The Frontier, referring to the state’s testing hotline.
 “I called the first one and they said they couldn’t test me until next week.

 “I called the 211 number back and said here’s my situation … is there any way possible I could get tested today?
 The person called me back and said to go to OU at 2:45 p.m. that same day.”